robots4life/vue-capi-basics/README.md

 A utility for waiting for the next DOM update flush.

-`nextTick` allows us to wait until the DOM has updated and then do something.
+`nextTick`allows us to wait until the DOM has updated and then do something.
 It will wait for all changes to the DOM and then run a callback function.

+`nextTick` waits for the next change to the view.
+This could be many different things, e.g. a dialog appears, a button appears, some text changes etc. Basically any change to the view which is caused by Vue.

 ```js
 const increaseCounter = (amount, event) => {